Bichromatic Tweezers for Qudit Quantum Computing in ${}^{87}$Sr: Conclusion

 We determine that for a high-spin hyperfine manifold a monochromatic tweezer is incompatible with magic-angle tuning: this technique requires magnetic fields well within the Paschen-Back regime (where $\ket{F, m_F}$ is no longer a good quantum basis) to define the quantization axis.
-Our work suggests that operating at a magnetic field of $\lesssim 5$\,G would enable suppression of tweezer-induced dephasing with our scheme while also mitigating the impact of the quadratic Zeeman shift~\cite{boyd_nuclear_spins} on qudit fidelity.
+We have shown that operating at $\mathrm{B}\approx 100$\,mG would enable robust suppression of tweezer-induced dephasing with bichromatic tweezers while also mitigating the impact of the quadratic Zeeman shift~\cite{boyd_nuclear_spins} on qudit fidelity.
 Furthermore, since our light shift cancellation relies on scaling \emph{down} the light shift Hamiltonian rather than scaling \emph{up} the bias magnetic field, the perturbative regime needed for magic-angle tuning can be enforced at low magnetic fields.
 These conditions enable operating at the magic angle at practical angular precision, leading to the suppression of light shift induced-dephasing and Rayleigh decoherence --- key ingredients in preserving qudit coherence.
 We expect the bichromatic tweezer to enhance state fidelity, and enable the assembly of atomic arrays ideal for qudit-based quantum sensing, simulation, and computing applications in \Sr.